Clan Forsyth

 Clan Forsyth (Clann Fearsithe, IPA:[ˈkʰɫ̪aun̴̪ˈfɛɾʃɪhə]) is a Scottish clan.

 History

 Origins of the clan

 The Clan Forsyth's history dates back to before the twelfth century and as is usually the case with families who date back this far, the derivation of the family's surname is uncertain.
 If the name is of Celtic origin, then it may derive from Fearsithe, which is Scottish Gaelic for man of peace.
-However, there is a tradition that gives a Norman origin from Forsach, who was amongst the Norsemen who settled on lands on the River Dordogne in Aquitaine, France.
-The Viscomte de Fronsoc accompanied Eleanor of Provence to marry Henry III of England in London and from 1236 to 1246 lived at the English court.
-This family are believed to have obtained lands in Northumberland and from there moved to the Scottish Borders.

 Wars of Scottish Independence

 In 1296 William de Fersith appears on the Ragman Rolls submitting to Edward I of England.
 Sometime after 1306, Osbert, the son of Robert de Forsyth, received a grant for the lands of Sauchie in Stirlingshire from Robert the Bruce.
 During the Wars of Scottish Independence Osbert distinguished himself at the Battle of Bannockburn and received confirmation of the realm of his lands under the great seal in 1320.

 In 1368 Osbert's son was appointed as the king's macer and as constable of Stirling Castle.
 Fersith the clerk received a royal pension of one hundred pounds from Robert II of Scotland.
 Many prominent burgesses and civic dignitaries bore the name and the family became settled around Stirling.